-The Noble Law helps clients in both North Carolina and New York City navigate issues of workplace discrimination, including pregnancy discrimination.
+The Noble Law helps clients in both North Carolina and South Carolina navigate issues of workplace discrimination, including pregnancy discrimination.
 You have the right to be treated fairly at work, and the Pregnancy Discrimination Act (PDA) forbids discrimination based on pregnancy.
 If you have been discriminated against because you are pregnant or because of conditions related to pregnancy, our employment law firm can help.
-Contact The Noble Law in North Carolina or New York City to schedule a consultation with an employment law attorney.
+Contact The Noble Law in North Carolina or South Carolina to schedule a consultation with an employment law attorney.

 Employers sometimes treat pregnant women unfairly based on pregnancy, childbirth, or a related medical condition.
 The Family and Medical Leave Act (FMLA) aims to prevent this, and it can offer a remedy when the worker’s rights are violated.